 James Kwan is an International Arbitration partner in Hogan Lovells' Hong Kong office.
-He has extensive experience in arbitrations involving the infrastructure, engineering, energy, life sciences, and technology sectors.
-He has represented clients in arbitrations in Asia, the U.S., Middle East, and Europe under the major institutional and ad hoc rules, such as ICC, HKIAC, SIAC, CIETAC, LCIA, AAA, DIAC, and UNCITRAL.
+He has extensive experience in arbitrations involving the infrastructure, engineering, energy, life sciences, chemicals and technology sectors.
+He has represented clients in arbitrations in Asia, the U.S., Middle East, and Europe under the major institutional and ad hoc rules, such as those of the ICC, HKIAC, SIAC, CIETAC, LCIA, AAA, DIAC, CAS and UNCITRAL.

-He is recognised in legal directories as "best known for his tremendous skill in energy, infrastructure and construction disputes" (Chambers Global 2011), "'extremely good, quality lawyer', 'high profile', and 'a very fine practitioner' " (Who's Who Legal UAE 2008), and "singled out for his expertise in arbitration", "genuine arbitration specialist … he has a fine reputation."
+He is recognised in legal directories as "best known for his tremendous skill in energy, infrastructure and construction disputes" (Chambers Global 2011), "'extremely good, quality lawyer', 'high profile', and 'a very fine practitioner'" (Who's Who Legal UAE 2008), and "singled out for his expertise in arbitration", "genuine arbitration specialist … he has a fine reputation."
 (Asia Pacific Legal 500 2010/2011/2012).
+According to Who's Who Legal 2018, he is "esteemed for his work in construction arbitration across the world where he provides 'an excellent service', and his clients "consider him an expert on the tactical side of arbitration, drawing attention to his mindset of 'very good commercial thinking, insightful and strategic thinking, and analysis of the facts and dispute.'
+(Chambers Asia Pacific 2018).
 Named as one of the Hot 100 Lawyers of 2011 by Asian Legal Business, he was described as "a world leader in arbitration and construction law", "has an intimate knowledge of the different arbitration models throughout the region" and "one of the finest international arbitration lawyers in Asia."

 Chambers Global 2016 states: "[James is] hailed by one source as a 'confident and reassuring' provider of 'very precise advice.'
 Chambers Asia Pacific 2015 states: "[James is] praised by both clients and peers as a commercially aware and highly active practitioner who 'knows his arbitration stuff' and 'fully understands the characteristics and requirements of the companies he represents', 'understands our business and what is important, which enables him to defend and respond effectively', according to clients."